‘Clueless’ actress Stacey Dash charged with domestic battery

 The reports say no alcohol or drugs were involved.

 Dash was released on bail Monday morning.
-Jail records didn’t list an attorney.
+Jail records didn’t list an attorney who could be contacted for comment on her behalf.

 Besides portraying Dionne Davenport in “Clueless,” Dash has film and television credits beginning in the 1980s.
-She also worked as a Fox News commentator from 2014 to 2017.
+She worked as a Fox News commentator from 2014 to 2017.